AdobeDocs/adobeio-runtime/getting-started/activations.md

 X-OW-EXTRA-LOGGING: on
 ```

+> It's not recommended to use the extra logging headers in the production environment as invocation performance can be impacted.

 ## Retrieving Activations for Non-blocking Calls

 When you execute a non-blocking action (async action), the action returns immediately the activation ID.
 If you query for the result or logs before the action finished the execution you get an error: